ahm3d-adnan-git/CrewaiJob-Agent-/readme.md

 - Import libraries, APIs and LLM from crewai import Agent, Task, Crew
 **Note**:
-- The video uses `gpt-4-turbo`, but due to certain constraints, and in order to offer this course for free to everyone, the code you'll run here will use `gpt-3.5-turbo`.
+The code we'll run here will use `gpt-3.5-turbo`.
-- You can use `gpt-4-turbo` when you run the notebook _locally_ (using `gpt-4-turbo` will not work on the platform)
+- You can use `gpt-4-turbo` when you run the notebook _locally_

+import os
-- Thank you for your understanding! import os from utils import get_openai_api_key, get_serper_api_key
+from utils import get_openai_api_key, get_serper_api_key